ava-labs/avalanche-docs/docs/subnets/when-to-use-subnet-vs-c-chain.md

 ## We Want Low Initial Cost

 C-Chain has economic advantages of low-cost deployment, whereas each Subnet validator is required to validate the Primary Network by staking AVAX (minimum 2,000 AVAX for Mainnet).
 For fault tolerance, we recommend at least five validators for a Subnet, even though there is no requirement that the Subnet owner should own all these 5 validators, it still further increases the operational overhead.
-If an application has relatively low transaction count, it can start with C-Chain deployment to leverage existing technical infrastructure, and later expand to a Subnet (see Cradada for an example).
+If an application has relatively low transaction count, it can start with C-Chain deployment to leverage existing technical infrastructure, and later expand to a Subnet (see Crabada for an example).